lfricken/oni-mods/Mods/RocketOverhaul.md

 * Gives a reason to use different engines under different circumstances.
 * Mixing [Oxylite](https://oxygennotincluded.gamepedia.com/Oxylite) _and_ [Liquid Oxygen](https://oxygennotincluded.gamepedia.com/Liquid_Oxygen) equally gives the largest boost to efficiency, providing a reason to make both.
 * Makes it possible for the best rockets to return more mass via [Cargo Bays](https://oxygennotincluded.gamepedia.com/Cargo_Bay) then it costs to launch it.
 * Makes Boosters useful instead of [useless](https://forums.kleientertainment.com/forums/topic/97074-solid-booster-useless-solved/).
-(Past a certain rocket size, a full Booster actually reduces your range)
+(For most rockets a full Booster actually reduces range)

 RocketOverhaul.dll